This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In heavy bottom 6 quart pot, heat olive oil and butter over medium high heat.
-Add onion and saute until golden brown while stirring occasionally, about 5 minutes.
+• In heavy bottom 6 quart pot, heat 1 tablespoon olive oil and 1 tablespoon butter over medium high heat.
+Add 1 medium yellow onion (diced) and sauté until golden brown while stirring occasionally, about 5 minutes.

-• While the onion is cooking, heat the broth in a separate pot over medium heat.
+• While the onion is cooking, heat 4 cups turkey broth in a separate pot over medium heat.

-• When the onions are tender, add the rice and chopped turkey and stir to prevent burning.
+• When the onions are tender, add the 1 cup Arborio rice and 1 cup cooked turkey and stir to prevent burning.
 Allow the rice and turkey to brown a bit.
 The ingredients will start sticking to the bottom of the pan.

 • Using one ladle at a time, add hot turkey broth to the rice mixture and stir.

-• Once all of the broth has been incorporated, top with parmesan and parsley.
+• Once all of the broth has been incorporated, top with 1/2 cup parmesan cheese and 2 tablespoons parsley.

 Nutrition